 - Filter issues according to your application's

-environmentsusing the top-level filter bar.
+environmentsusing the environment filter dropdown.

 - Sort issues by the number of (unique) impacted

 Discover is a powerful query engine that builds upon your data, allowing you to reveal patterns, anomalies, and deeper insights in the health of your entire system.
 With this in mind, the more (custom) data you add to your events, the more flexibility you'll gain in building queries that address your environments, releases, custom development, and business characteristics through tags, and the end-users impacted by those events.